-$\begin{array}{cccc} b. & \text{La silla cay\'o} & & \longleftrightarrow & \text{ella cay\'o} \\ & & \text{The chair fell} & & & \text{it}{\text{fem}} \text{ fell} \end{array}$ c.
-Salió sin la silla/la niña \leftrightarrow salió sin ella Get.out.3sS without the chair/the girl \leftrightarrow get.out.3sS without it{fem}/her '(S)he left without the chair/the child/' '... without the chair/the child/'it/her'
+(39) a.
+La niña cayó The girl fell \leftrightarrow ella cayó she fell b.
+La silla cayó The chair fell \leftrightarrow ella cayó it {fem} fell C. Salió sin la silla/la niña Get.out.3sS without the chair/the girl '(S)he left without the chair/the child' ↔ ↔ ' wit] salió sin ella get.out.3sS without it {fem} /her hout the chair/the child/'it/her'

-It thus seems reasonable to assume that the locus of MG is agreement.
+It thus seems reasonable to assume that the locus of the generalization is agreement, and not the strong/clitic pronoun opposition.
 In other words, agreement properties of Tense in Spanish specify not only 1/2/3 person and number, but also animacy.
-The nominative pronominal paradigm is thus morphologically realized according to (34).
-Note that this is exactly the same paradigm we find for object agreement, where 1st, 2nd, and 3rd person are represented via clitic doubling and DOM, animate arguments via DOM, and inanimate arguments are left unmarked (see Ormazabal & Romero 2013a for a fully fledged proposal concerning Spanish objects).
-14
+The nominative pronominal paradigm is thus morphologically realized according to (40).
+Note that this is exactly the same paradigm we find for object agreement, where 1st, 2nd, and 3rd person are represented via clitic doubling and DOM, animate arguments via DOM, and inanimate arguments are left unmarked (see Ormazabal & Romero 2013a for a fully fledged proposal concerning Spanish objects).15